 Three Ways for Eliminating Powdery Mildew

 - Apple cider vinegar.
-This is an old but effective way to combat powdery mildew.
+This is an old, trusted way to combat powdery mildew.
 Mix 2 teaspoons of apple cider vinegar (organic is best) per quart of clean water.
-Then spray the mixture onto your plants to help prevent or kill powdery mildew.
+Then spray the mixture onto your plants to help organically kill powdery mildew traces.

 - Remove the infected plant.
-This might seem like an extreme option, but it can be quite effective if you catch the powdery mildew before it has spread to other plants.
-If you only have one or two plants that have been infected you might think about just pulling them out and replanting.
+Though it may seem extreme, taking the infected plant away will keep the powdery mildew at bay before it spreads to other plants.
+If you only have one or two plants that have been infected, you can simply pull and replant them.
 Be sure to bag the infected leaves or plants in plastic bags to prevent spreading the spores.

 - Eliminate powdery mildew before it reaches your plants.
 This may sound like an impossible task, but it’s not.
-The absolute best way to eliminate powdery mildew, and any other airborne pathogen, is to contain the spores before they get anywhere near your plants.
-How do I do this, you ask?
-By setting up an air purification system.
+The absolute best way to stop powdery mildew, and any other airborne pathogen, is to contain the spores before they get anywhere near your plants.
+How can you avoid harmful cannabis fungus?
+By setting up an effective cannabis air purification system.

 Establishing an Air Purification System

-A good air purification system is by far the best way to prevent powdery mildew from infecting your plants.
+A powerful cannabis air purification system like AiroClean420 is by far the best way to prevent powdery mildew from infecting your plants.
 It should be considered a preventive treatment, since once the mildew is on the plants it’s very difficult to control.

-One of the best air purification systems is the AiroClean420.
-This device uses NASA technology to completely remove all fungal and other pathogens from the air.
+Your best option for an energy efficient, cost effective and low maintenance air purification system to remove airborne threats is AiroClean420.
+Our patented device uses NASA technology to completely remove all VOCs, mildew, mold, bacteria and other pathogens from the air.
 The air in your growing environment is drawn into the device, where the spores are removed.
-The air exiting the device is completely free of any pathogens.
+The purified air exiting our device is completely free of any pathogens and eliminates your powdery mildew worries.